Sign up for our Email Newsletter

 The Definition of a Spouse

-There is no specific statutory definition of a spouse, though a spouse is generally considered the person of the opposite sex who entered a legal marital union.
+There is no specific statutory definition of a spouse.
 Immigration laws define a spouse more by what it is not than what it is.
 Immigration laws state that a person does not qualify as a spousefor immigration purposes if the marital relationship was created by a marriage ceremony where the parties were not physically presentsuch as a proxy marriage, unless the marriage has thereafter been consummated.

 The USCIS always considers the following factors in determining whether a spousal relationship can form the basis for an immigration petition: